daggeto/Islaidunas/README.md

 Islaidunas
 ==========

-With this application you can easely tack your expenses.
+In plans is create Dropbox Datastore Orm framework

-Existing features:
+On this time existing features:
-  * List transactions
+ * Parser
-  * Add/Edit/Delete transaction
+ * Annotations
-  * Swipe animation :)
+ * EntityManager